vas0011/cse15l-lab-reports/lab3.md

 $ varun@Varuns-MacBook-Pro technical % find . -empty
   ./911report/empty.txt
 ```
-This command searches the working directory technical and its subdirectories to look for an empty files or directories.
+This command searches the working directory technical and its subdirectories to look for empty files or directories.
 In this example there is an empty file called empty.txt (which I created) in the 911report subdirectory of techincal.
+This is useful if we are looking for files that we created but never put anything in and want to find them and maybe delete them since they are empty.

 **Example 2**
 ```
 $ varun@Varuns-MacBook-Pro technical % find ./biomed -empty
 ```
 In this example find just searches the biomed subdirectory of technical for empty files or directories.
-Since there are no empty files or directories in biomed nothing is outputted by the command. \
+Since there are no empty files or directories in biomed nothing is outputted by the command.
+This is useful if we want to make sure there aren't any unused files. \
 I found information about this option using man find and using this link: https://www.ibm.com/docs/pl/aix/7.1?topic=f-find-command.
 ## ```find -type examples```
 **Example 1**